 A non-refundable registration fee of $75 per session is required at registration and is applied to the total tuition fee.
 The remaining balance is due by May 15th.
 Registrations received after May 15 should include the entire camp fee.
 The total registration fee of an applicant on the waiting list is refundable if space does not become available.

-To become a white band swimmer, campers must be able to swim 25 yards with their head out of the water and no doggie paddling.
+To become a band swimmer, campers must be able to swim 25 yards with their head out of the water and no doggie paddling.
 Campers must also tread water for 30 seconds.

 Some waterfront activities are limited for campers who are not able to pass the swim test.
 Waterfront staff work with campers who do not pass the swim test to help them increase their swimming skills.